telerik/ajax-docs/controls/treeview/design-time/smart-tag.md

-The **RadTreeView**Smart Tag allows easy access to frequently needed tasks.
-You can display the Smart Tag by right clicking on a **RadTreeView**control in the design window, and choosing **Show Smart Tag**.
+The **RadTreeView** Smart Tag allows easy access to frequently needed tasks.
+You can display the Smart Tag by right clicking on a **RadTreeView** control in the design window, and choosing **Show Smart Tag**.
 You can also display the Smart Tag by clicking the small rightward-pointing button located at the upper right of the **RadTreeView** component.

-## Unbound Smart Tag

 ## RadTreeView Tasks

-* **Choose Data Source** lets you bind the treeview declaratively by selecting a data source from the drop-down list of available data source components.
+* **Choose Data Source** lets you bind the **TreeView** declaratively by selecting a data source from the drop-down list of available data source components.
 If you select **<New Data Source...>** the standard Windows [Data Source Configuration Wizard](http://msdn2.microsoft.com/en-us/library/ms247282(VS.80).aspx) appears, where you can create and configure a data source component.

-* **Build RadTreeView** opens the [RadTreeView Item builder]({%slug treeview/design-time/radtreeview-item-builder%}), where you can add static nodes to the treeview and set their properties.
+* **Build RadTreeView** opens the [RadTreeView Item builder]({%slug treeview/design-time/radtreeview-item-builder%}), where you can add static nodes to the **TreeView** and set their properties.

 ## Ajax Resources

-* **Add RadAjaxManager...**includes the RadAjaxManager component on the form, allowing fine-grain control over how controls are updated via AJAX.
+* **Add RadAjaxManager...** includes the **RadAjaxManager** component on the form, allowing fine-grain control over how controls are updated via AJAX.

-* **Replace ScriptManager with RadScriptManager:**RadScriptManager performs the same tasks as ScriptManager but can also combine all for ASP.NET AJAX JavaScript resources into a single web resource request for better performance.
+* Replace ScriptManager with RadScriptManager: **RadScriptManager performs the same tasks as **ScriptManager** but can also combine all for ASP.NET AJAX JavaScript resources into a single web resource request for better performance.

-* **Add RadStyleSheetManager:**The RadStyleSheetManager component enables you to combine all CSS output for for ASP.NET AJAX controls into a single stylesheet web resource request.
+* **Add RadStyleSheetManager**: The **RadStyleSheetManager** component enables you to combine all CSS output for for ASP.NET AJAX controls into a single stylesheet web resource request.

 ## Skin